sugun-yadla/ShopHop/README.md

 2. Grocery Price Comparison:
 Users can search for grocery items, and ShopHop will compare the per-unit prices across three major stores—Aldi, Walmart, and Target.
 The results are displayed in ascending order, with the lowest price highlighted for easy decision-making.
 3. Price Tracking and Alerts:
-Add grocery items to your price tracking list, and our weekly (every Sunday) cron job will monitor price changes for these products.
+Add grocery items to your price tracking list, and our daily cron job will monitor price changes for these products.
 If a price drop is detected, users are promptly notified via email, ensuring they never miss a deal.
 4. Recipe Recommendations:
 Mention the ingredients you have, and ShopHop will generate recipe ideas using advanced Large Language Models (LLM).
 This feature offers creative and personalized cooking suggestions based on the ingredients you specify.
 5. Chrome Extension:
-Enhance your shopping experience with our Chrome extension, allowing you to access ShopHop’s features directly while browsing the web.
-Quickly check prices, track items, and get recipe recommendations without leaving your browser.
+Enhance your shopping experience with our Chrome extension!
+While browsing websites like Target, Walmart, or Aldi, the extension will notify you if the same product is available at a lower price on any of these stores, helping you save effortlessly.

 # Installation and Configuration
 ## Frontend